Loving strangers was the command of a loving God in the Old Testament.

-Sometimes it seems like modern Christians are trying to imitate the Pharisees and the inhabitants of ancient Sodom, instead of loving strangers.
-They have a peculiar obsession about keeping the Law and a strange inability to show hospitality to those with whom they disagree.
+Sometimes it seems like modern Christians inherited the mean-spirited inhospitable genes of their spiritual ancestors in ancient Sodom.
+Instead of loving strangers they have a peculiar obsession with keeping the law and a strange inability to show hospitality to gays with whom they disagree.

-If modern Christians had any knowledge of how ancient Jews viewed the Sodom Story, perhaps they would be not be so antigay.
-The Babylonian Talmud, Sanhedrin 109 makes it clear that ancient Jews, for 1700 years after the destruction of Sodom, linked the Sodom story to Inhospitality, not to Homosexuality.
+If modern Christians had any knowledge of how ancient Jews viewed the Sodom story, perhaps they would be not be so anti-gay.
+The Babylonian Talmud, Sanhedrin 109, makes it clear.
+For 1700 years after the destruction of Sodom, ancient Jews linked the Sodom story to Inhospitality, not Homosexuality.

 Jesus rebukes Simon the Pharisee

-Providing water for washing the feet, greeting a guest with a kiss on both cheeks, offering olive oil mixed with spices to anoint the hair, demonstrated hospitality - loving strangers - in a practical way.
+Providing water for washing the feet, greeting a guest with a kiss on both cheeks, offering olive oil scented with fragrant spices to anoint the hair, demonstrated hospitality - loving strangers - in a practical way.

 Inhospitality, which could be defined as not loving strangers, was a huge and grievous sin to our pre-Christian ancestors and to Jesus.
-Sodom in Gen 19 is an example of Inhospitality but what about Inhospitality in the New Testament?
+The Sodom story in Genesis 19 is an example of Inhospitality but what about Inhospitality in the New Testament?